Follow the application process outline below to be considered!

 Yes.
 There are no housing opportunities within walking distance to the Zoo.

-No. We prioritize routine animal health procedures for the five weeks every summer during the Aab pre-vet program and cannot offer other shadowing opportunities.
+No. We prioritize routine animal health procedures every summer during the AAB pre-vet program and cannot offer other shadowing opportunities.

 Some have included:

 - Retrospective (12 year) analysis of mortality in African black-footed penguins.

 - Cross-sectional survey of amphibians for chytridiomycosis (PCR).

 - Nutrient and shell analysis of wild and captive Chittenango Ovate amber snails.